 We’ll return to the serene hills near Amber Fort for a special treat – an elephant safari!
 We’ll start with a welcome drink for us, and food for the elephants, then one or two of us will climb onto each elephant.
 We will slowly follow a picturesque route with a local tribal guide, passing by villages, fields, the medieval fortress, and monuments, until we reach our camp in the middle of the forest, where we stop for lunch.

 Day 12 -

 The tour officially ends with our arrival in Delhi.
 Those with evening international flights can stay at the airport and check-in for their flights.
 We also have nearby rooms (with a transfer) available for anyone with a flight departing during later at night or the next day.

-For those participants who have a little more time to spend in India, we are offering a five-night extension including a night in Delhi, and two nights each in Khajuraho and Varanasi.
+For those participants who have a little more time to spend in India, we are offering a three-night extension including a night in Delhi, and two nights in Varanasi.

 Varanasi (once called Benares) is visited daily by thousands of Hindi pilgrims who come to bathe in the sacred Ganges River.
 During our tour we will see many of the ghats (bathing sites) from both the shore and from a boat, and we will also visit nearby Sarnath, where Siddharth Gautama, the original Buddha, gave his first sermon.

 Please note that due to the limited transportation options to these cities, our itinerary is subject to change, but we will ensure that you are able to experience the highlights of these two historic cities.